This was originally published in ExchangeWire

 Marketers need to understand behaviour from the user perspective.
-It’s critical to omnichannel success.
+It’s critical to omnichannel success and marketing effectiveness.
 But outdated methods aren’t the only issue.
 A vast amount of data, and the resources to properly crunch it, do exist – but they live behind the walled gardens of ‘The Big Guys’.
 Google, Facebook, Verizon, and the like, know a tremendous amount about what everyone does, but they keep that information very close to the chest.
 That means the rest of us must come up with innovative ways to better understand our users.

 Enter the user identity graph.
 User ID graphs connect the science of attribution to the art of customer-centric marketing.
 They compile all types of identifiers into a single profile, across devices, browsers, websites, and platforms.
 From server identifiers and device IDs, to login details and third- and first-party cookies, every action that a single user takes on his or her journey to conversion is meticulously accounted for.

 [Side note: If you think this sounds creepy, you’re not wrong.
 But while companies can, and do, collect vast amounts of data on what each of us does all day, that data remains completely anonymous.
 No information that is not controlled by the user – via privacy settings in Facebook, for instance – is available.
 So, while they do know everything about you, they don’t know who you really are.]